-Your student has been away at school for several weeks or months and it’s finally time for him to return home for a holiday break.
-You’re excited to see him and can’t wait to catch up on his life at college.
-You’ve planned his favorite meals and anticipate finally spending some quality time with him.
+Your student has been away at school for several weeks or months and it’s finally time for them to return home for a holiday break.
+You’re excited to see them and can’t wait to catch up on their life at college.
+You’ve planned favorite meals and anticipate finally spending some quality time with your student.
 You’ve survived the empty nest, but you’re looking forward to filling it up again – at least for a little while.

 What you may not realize, however, is how much you’ve adjusted to that empty nest.
 It seemed so quiet and empty in those first days after you dropped your student off at school.
 But now you’ve had time to get used to the quiet – and you may not even realize it.
 You’ve adjusted to fewer dirty dishes, less laundry, and turning out the lights when you go to bed because no one else is coming home later.